Kinlough, County Leitrim

 Overview

 Kinlough (Irish: Cionn Locha, “head of the lake”) sits at the junction of the R280 and R281, just 2 miles from Bundoran and 13 miles from Manorhamilton.
-The village looks out over Lough Melvin, a 7‑mile‑long lake that straddles the border with County Fermanagh.
-With a population of just over 1,000, Kinlough retains a close‑knit community feel while offering easy access to mountains, rivers and historic sites.
+The village looks out over Lough Melvin, a 7‑mile‑long lake that straddles the border with County Fermanagh and runs from Kinlough to Garrison.
+According to the 2011 census the settlement had 1,018 residents, giving it a lively yet close‑knit community feel while offering easy access to mountains, rivers and historic sites.

 History